SpringfieldApp/App/README.md

 ### Before you run the App on your system
 Go to   App/C#Frontend/SpringfieldApp/SpringfieldApp.cs

-Change this variables: pythonPath, scriptPath, tempProcessedPath
+Change these variables: pythonPath, scriptPath, tempProcessedPath